Twixes/emdrive/README.md

             └── data/ # table rows
                └── 0 # segment 0 of row data
-            └── indexes/ # table indexes, used for quicker row lookup └── url#bplustree # bplustree index on column url └── metrics/ # table metrics, used for distance-based search └── hash#hamming # hamming metric on column hash └── meta # table metadata
+            └── indexes/ # table indexes, used for quicker row lookup └── url-bplustree # bplustree index on column url └── metrics/ # table metrics, used for distance-based search └── hash-hamming # hamming metric on column hash └── meta # table metadata
 ```

 #### Row data structure

-> General note: Metrobaza is big-endian, regardless of target architecture.

-Each row in a table has the same size, calculated based on table columns and then rounded up to the nearest power of 2
+Each row in a table has the same size, calculated based on table columns and then rounded up to the nearest power of 2,
-OR the nearest multiple of 4096 – whichever lowest.
+but no more than page size, which in most Metrobaza builds is 4096 bytes.

 For instance our exemplary database has columns: